IgniteUI/igniteui-docfx/kr/components/grids_templates/column_hiding.md

 ﻿@@if (igxName === 'IgxGrid') {
 ---
 title: Angular Grid Column Hiding | Ignite UI for Angular | Infragistics
-_description: Learn how to use the Column Hiding feature that allows users to change the visible state of the columns directly through the UI of the Ignite material ui table
+_description: Learn how to use the Column Hiding feature that allows users to change the visible state of the columns directly through the UI of the Ignite Material UI table
 _keywords: column hiding, ignite ui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxTreeGrid') {
 ---
 title: Angular Tree Grid Column Hiding | Ignite UI for Angular | Infragistics
-_description: Learn how to use the Column Hiding feature that allows users to change the visible state of the columns directly through the UI of the Ignite material ui table
+_description: Learn how to use the Column Hiding feature that allows users to change the visible state of the columns directly through the UI of the Ignite Material UI table
 _keywords: column hiding, ignite ui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxHierarchicalGrid') {
 ---
 title: Angular Hierarchical Grid Column Hiding | Ignite UI for Angular | Infragistics
-_description: Learn how to use the Column Hiding feature that allows users to change the visible state of the columns directly through the UI of the Ignite material ui table
+_description: Learn how to use the Column Hiding feature that allows users to change the visible state of the columns directly through the UI of the Ignite Material UI table
 _keywords: column hiding, ignite ui for angular, infragistics
 ---
 }